-Of 7 studies conducting bivariate comparisons of dissociation with depressive pathology, all reported significant associations (for example[26,28,34,38,39]).
-Only 2 of 5 studies comparing dissociation with depressive pathology in multivariate models reported significant associations[28, 30], a significant difference from the bivariate analysis findings (Fisher exact P = 0.021).
-Other problems found to be positively associated with dissociation in sporadic studies included anxiety[34,40,41], somatization[42], adult ADHD[27], general mental health problems[43], increased post disaster use of alcohol[44] or tobacco[38], suicidality[26], hopelessness[26], anger[41], hostility[45], feeling unsafe[44,46], fear during the disaster[24,47], alexithymia[48], trauma memory disorganization[47], trauma-related rumination[47], maladaptive coping strategies[49], lower academic achievement[27], greater injury-related functional impairment[47], lower health-related quality of life[26], and fibromyalgia syndrome[50].
+Of the seven studies conducting bivariate comparisons of dissociation with depressive pathology, all reported significant associations (for example[26,28,34,38,39]).
+Only two of five studies comparing dissociation with depressive pathology in multivariate models reported significant associations[28, 30], a significant difference from the bivariate analysis findings (Fisher’s exact test, P = 0.021).
+Other problems found to be positively associated with dissociation in sporadic studies included anxiety[34,40,41], somatization[42], adult attention-deficit/hyperactivity disorder[27], general mental health problems[43], increased post disaster use of alcohol[44] or tobacco[38], suicidality[26], hopelessness[26], anger[41], hostility[45], feeling unsafe[44,46], fear during the disaster[24,47], alexithymia[48], trauma memory disorganization[47], trauma-related rumination[47], maladaptive coping strategies[49], lower academic achievement[27], greater injury-related functional impairment[47], lower health-related quality of life[26], and fibromyalgia syndrome[50].
 Dissociation was also associated with early traumatic experience[51] and religiosity[28].
 In the above studies, none were found in which dissociation was not associated with any of these outcomes.

 DISCUSSION

-Although there are a number of reviews[52-55], meta-analyses[56,57] and a bibliometric analysis[58] examining the studies on mental health outcomes of disasters, no prior reviews have been published specifically on dissociation associated with disasters even though a few reviews of PTSD and dissociation included very small numbers of disaster studies without specific comment on them[59-62].
+Although there are a number of reviews[52-55], meta-analyses[56,57], and a bibliometric analysis[58] examining the studies on mental health outcomes of disasters, no prior reviews have been published specifically on dissociation associated with disasters even though a few reviews of PTSD and dissociation included very small numbers of disaster studies without specific comment on them[59-62].
 The current review found 53 published articles on this topic among adult and child survivors of disasters as well as disaster workers.
 Only 2 of the 53 studies reviewed was designed for the main purpose of examining the prevalence of dissociation following a disaster.
 The main purpose of the remaining 51 studies was to examine the occurrence of other outcomes (posttraumatic stress in the majority) after disaster, and dissociation was included only as a secondary outcome in relation to the primary outcome of interest.
 The quality of the studies reviewed was exceedingly limited by methodological problems inherent in them.
 Problems with measurement of psychopathology, sampling issues, assessment time frames, and generation of conclusions unwarranted from the data represented serious methodological weaknesses in this literature.

 Dissociation measures